-These extreme rewards arise because the agent, by construction, is risk-neutral with respect to happiness, and happiness is costless to the principal within the bounds.10 Smoother functions would arise, for example, if we assumed that there is a neutral level of happiness that is physiologically most desirable, and deviations from this level are costly.
+These extreme rewards arise because the agent, by construction, is risk-neutral with respect to happiness, and happiness is costless to the principal within the bounds.
+Smoother happiness functions would arise if instead of imposing the [0, 1] bounds, we assumed that there is a neutral level of happiness that is physiologically optimal, and that deviations from this level are increasingly costly.
 The Appendix studies this case.
-There, we present a parameterization that delivers a family of smooth S-shaped curves with differing slopes around the reference point.
-In the limit, as these slopes converge to infinity, the curves converge to the one-step functions above.
+There, we present a parameterization that delivers a family of smooth S-shaped curves with differing slopes around the reference point (similar to those used by Kahneman and Tversky [1979]).
+In the limit as these slopes converge to infinity, the curves converge to the one-step functions above.
 The analytical advantage of the limiting functions is that they are fully characterized by the position of \hat{y} .